syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 * When you select the elements in the diagram, the [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) event gets triggered and to do customization in this event.

 ![Select](../images/node-select.gif)

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
-It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction)

 ## Drag